SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 <div class="text-center m-2.5 mt-8 mb-6">
   <img class="zoomin w-full"
-    title="Grouped bar chart showing the the speed of OpenSSL hash functions and block ciphers on a t4g.large server at AWS." src="/assets/images/blog/benchmarks-openssl.webp"/>
+    title="The speed of hash functions and block ciphers on t4g.large" alt="Grouped bar chart showing the the speed of OpenSSL hash functions and block ciphers on a t4g.large server at AWS." src="/assets/images/blog/benchmarks-openssl.webp"/>
   <p>The speed of hash functions and block ciphers on <code>t4g.large</code><br />(data collected an visualized by Spare Cores)</p>
 </div>